3-4 p.m. KCC's Front Parking Lot, 3-1901 Kaumualii Hwy, Lihue

-Our new service will allow you to buy a variety of local food products in one place, order conveniently online, and coordinate just one delivery.
-In short, you get the same farm-fresh produce you would get from working with individual farmers - minus the legwork and multiple contacts.
+Our distribution service allows you to buy a variety of local food products in one place, order conveniently online, and coordinate just one delivery.
+In short, you get the same farm-fresh produce you would get from working with individual farmers - minus the legwork, multiple contacts, and miscommunications that leave you short product.
 Our experienced team aims to provide you the best technical support and customer service.

 By supporting this program, youʻre making a difference too!
 Our nonprofit supports the community in various ways, including food distributions, emergency response, farm to school, farmer support programs, and more.
-We also have plans for major growth in 2022 with the launch of the Moloa'a 'ĀINA Center food hub facility!
-Learn more about our work at MalamaKauai.org or check out our consumer marketplace at MalamaKauai.store.
+We also have plans for major growth in 2023 with the launch of the Moloa'a 'ĀINA Center food hub facility!
+Learn more about our work at MalamaKauai.org

 Is there a minimum order amount?

 There is a minimum order value of $75 to receive our delivery service, as this service is for commercial clients.
 For commercial orders under $75, we have the option to pick up at the temporary Malama Kauaʻi Hub at 3204 Kuhio Hwy in Lihue.
 For small residential orders and value added products, sign up as a retail customer.

 You shop and order online during the ordering window: Friday at 12noon through Monday at 12noon.
 The earlier you shop, the better variety, and deals you’ʻll find!